bourguet/operator_precedence_parsing/README.md

 That is retrospectively lacking of though clarity: the major characteristic of the shunting yard algorithm is the use of two stacks, one for operands, one for operators.
 Operator precedence was a better target for unification with Pratt.
-Even replacing shunting yard by operator precedence,I was mistaken as it can be clearly see when comparing the `parse_to` method of both Pratt and recursive operator precedence here.
+Even replacing shunting yard by operator precedence, I was mistaken as it can be clearly see when comparing the `parse_to` method of both Pratt and recursive operator precedence here.
 Pratt is applying its evaluation function as soon as a symbol is recognized, operator precedence is applying it when the whole expression has been recognized.
+The series of parsers `rd_to_pratt_`_X_`.py` explores in another way the relationship between recursive descent and Pratt parser, I think showing clearly that they are related.

 ## Overview